zulip/zulip/templates/zerver/help/send-a-private-message.md

 # Send a private message

-{!follow-steps.md!} send a new private message.
+Follow the following steps to send a new private message.

 ## Open a new compose box for private messaging